Ibramsou/McNettyMessaging/README.md

 # McNettyMessaging
 Messaging system using netty.
-Serviceable on minecraft between Spigot &lt;-> Proxy or any other usages
+Serviceable on minecraft between Spigot &lt;-> Proxy and any other usages
 # Implementation
 ### Gradle
 ```gradle